brankeye/TFTP_Project/README.md

-# TFTP
+# TFTP File Transfer System

 Implementation the Trivial File Transfer Protocol in Java, created for the Winter 2016 offering of SYSC3303 at Carleton University.
-Hosted at (

 ## Setup
 ------